 The maximum score for motivation letter is 100 points and the result is positive only if the applicant gains 51 points or more.

-Only those applicants who score 66 points or higher (out of 100) as a combined score from both the motivation letter and average grade of the previous study level, will be considered for admission.
+Only those applicants who score 66 points or higher (out of 100) as a combined score from the motivation letter, average grade of the previous study level and interview, will be considered for admission.

 Further information on assessing candidates´ academic performance and calculating admissions´ score.